brson/hackmd-collab/compile-time-2.md

 T)`.

 Note that in these examples we have to use `inline(never)` to defeat the optimizer.
 Without this it would turn these simple examples into the exact same machine code.
-I'll explore this further in a future episode of this series.
+I'll explore this phenomenon further in a future episode of this series.

 Below is an extremely simplified and sanitized version of the assembly